Comments on "Reverse-Engineer the Brain"

 Donald Wilhelm, III

-Posted 10 years and 5 months ago
+Posted 11 years ago

 Donald Wilhelm, III from Oakley, CA comments on How close can machines come to human intelligence?